Children of Anguish and Anarchy

 Children of Anguish and Anarchy is a 2024 young adult fantasy romance novel by Nigerian-American novelist Tomi Adeyemi.
-It is the sequel to Children of Virtue and Vengeance and the last book in the Legacy of the Orisha series.
-The novel follow Zélie as she faces King Baldyr leader of the Skulls, who seeks to harvest her power and use it to conquer Orisha.
+It is the sequel to Children of Virtue and Vengeance and the last book in the Legacy of Orïsha series.
+The novel follows Zélie as she faces King Baldyr, the leader of the Skulls, who seeks to harvest her power and use it to conquer Orïsha.
 The book topped the New York Times Bestsellers list.

 Background

 Adeyemi began writing the novel in 2020.
-The novel introduces new worlds outside of Orïsha; the flora based civilization of New Gaīa and a vast country occupied by the tribes of Baldeírik.
+The novel introduces new worlds outside of Orïsha: the flora based civilization of New Gaīa and a vast country occupied by the tribes of Baldeírik.
 Adeyemi stated that the novel's depiction of slavery closely mirrors the Atlantic slave trade.